RodneyShag/LeetCode_solutions/Solutions/LRU Cache.md

 - Create a `DoublyLinkedList` class
   - We will use "dummy" nodes for the "head" and "tail".
 This will let us omit `head == null` checks for adding to the list, which also improves performance on the common operation of inserting into our list.
   - This class will be used to maintain ordering.
 The 1st element in the list represents the most "recently used" Node.
+  - We create a Doubly-Linked instead of Singly-Linked list so that, given access to a Node in the list, we can remove it.
 - Create a `Map<Integer, Node>`
   - Since we don't have O(1) access to elements in our `DoublyLinkedList`, our `HashMap` will provide us with this O(1) access using a 'key' for each `Node`.

 __A Node needs a 'value', but why store a 'key' there as well?__ Because when we remove from end of Linked List, the Node's key is used to find the Node in the HashMap (to remove the node there as well).

-There is also an excellent explanation in Cracking the Coding Interview, 6th Edition solutions.
+There is also an excellent explanation in "Cracking the Coding Interview", 6th Edition solutions.

 ### Solution